jmeade11/FEWD/Class 4/homework/README.md

 #### Floats?
 Flexbox?
 Grid?

 If you're undecided on which technique to use, try Float or Grid.
-Flexbox isn't really a great choice for laying out a whole page, because it only allows us to control the layout in one direction.
+Flexbox isn't really the best choice for laying out a whole page because it only allows us to control the layout in one direction.
 Flexbox is a great choice for individual elements on the page though, so if you want to get some practice with it, try using it to layout your top navigation.

 Using a combination of techniques to achieve the best outcome — mixing flexbox or floats at the element level with grid to layout your overall page for example — is not only perfectly acceptable, it's actually the best way to go.

 ##### When to use Float

 - Floats are great if you want to have **text flow around an image** or a pull quote.
 This is precisely what they were designed to do.
-- Float is also helpful for page layout, if you know you really must **support very old browsers** like Internet Explorer.
+- Float is also helpful for page layout if you know you really must **support very old browsers** like Internet Explorer.
 If your webpage design must be reproduced faithfully for every site visitor, using float will give you the best coverage today.
 - There is a technique that allows you to conditionally load styles for Internet Explorer 10 and 11.
 This would be an option for allowing you to use modern tools like Flexbox and Grid, but provide at least a comparable experience for those who are still using older versions of Internet Explorer.
 Read more about this technique [here](https://paper-leaf.com/blog/2014/09/targeting-ie-10-11-browsers-css/).

 ##### When to use Flexbox

 - Flexbox is a great option for laying out **parts** of your page.
-For example, if you have a group of elements that you want to all align in a column or row and you want to be able to have fine grain control over the placement of the items, flexbox is the ideal option.
+For example, if you have a group of elements that you want to all align in a column or row and you want to be able to have fine-grain control over the placement of the items, flexbox is the ideal option.
 - Flexbox is also the way to go if you want to **vertically align** elements in their container.
 No other CSS properties allow us to do this so easily and without hacks.
 - Flexbox is also a great choice if you have lots of similar elements that you want to layout as a collection.
 For example, if you have a card design, where each card links to an article or blog post, or for a **gallery** of thumbnail images.
 The flex-wrap property makes this easy and reliable.